avierath/aiforhistory/pages/glossary.md

 permalink: /glossary/
 ---

-Key terms and concepts used in these stories.
+Key terms and concepts for historians when thinking about AI.